briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 	;
 {% endhighlight %}

 Now expand that into something real.
 Create a Promise and resolve it with the user ID I want to find.
-That's just priming the pump.
+That's primes the pump.

 After that, use a series of `then`s that each do the next step in the process.
 Each `then` only handles the `resolve` branch.
 If the function call works (returns a defined value in this example), I return that defined value.
 That value becomes the argument for the subroutines in the next `then`.
 If I make it all the way to the final `then` with a resolved Promise, I assign to final value (the picture) to `$picture` and output a message.